bkcno/UCB_DataViz_HW/20_HW_Tableau/records_data.md

-    CHECKPOINT: The Most Used Bikes Are:
+    Result: The Most Used Bikes Are:
     ____________________________________

 <div>